 The primary reason for receiving the “Currently unable to download, please try later” notification is an unreliable internet connection.
 Therefore, you should first check your internet connection and, if necessary, use a friend’s or family member’s Wi-Fi that has stable internet.

-Once you’re certain about the internet, check to see if the problem has been resolved; if not, move to the following procedure.
+If it’s an intermittent internet connection causing the issue, then make sure you’re securely connected to your home Wi-Fi router or mobile data.
+Then, check to see if the problem has been resolved; if not, move to the following procedure.

 Restart your phone